dxm3dp/CustomShader/Documents/WritingShaderCodeinUniversalRP/02Properties.md

 }
 ```

-We can also change these properties from C# scripts(e.g. using material.SetColor / SetFloat / SetVector / etc).
+We can also change these properties from C# scripts(e.g. using *`material.SetColor / SetFloat / SetVector / etc`*).
 If the properties will different per material , we must include them in the Properies block as well as the UnityPerMaterial CBUFFER to support the SRP Batcher correctly , which explained later .

 If all shaders should share the same value , then we don't have to expose them here .
 Instead we only define them later in the HLSL code .
-We can still set them from C# using Shader.SetGlobalColor / SetGlobalFloat / SetGlobalVector / etc .
+We can still set them from C# using *`Shader.SetGlobalColor / SetGlobalFloat / SetGlobalVector / etc`* .

+More information about setting properties from C# can be found in the [<u>Intro to Shaders</u>](https://www.cyanilux.com/tutorials/intro-to-shaders/#properties) post .